LedgerHQ/ledger-live/.changeset/empty-balloons-tease.md

 "live-mobile": patch
 ---

-Remove the cancel button and make the top left arrow doing what the Cancel buttons (return to Browse Web3).
+Remove the cancel button and make the top left arrow return user to Browse Web3.